The Discovery Call Prep Work That Most Consultants Skip (And Prospects Can Always Tell)

 The agenda?
 That's infrastructure.
 And it should be built automatically.

-If you're running AI transformation audits (or thinking about adding them to your practice), book a demo of Audity and see how Discovery Agenda Generation works with real client data.
-Or DM me on LinkedIn and tell me how you're handling discovery prep right now.
-I'm genuinely curious.
+If you're running AI transformation audits (or thinking about adding them to your practice), see how the audit conversation opens the engagement and watch Discovery Agenda Generation work with real client data.

 Audity structures the entire workflow, from lead qualification to final deliverable.
 See it in action.